 How to set up an authorization domain in Terra

-For a more detailed description of how authorization domains are implemented and step-by-step instructions on how to set them up for yourself, please read this article.
+For a more detailed description of how authorization domains are implemented and step-by-step instructions on how to set them up for yourself, please read Managing access to controlled data with Authorization Domains.